MichalOpoka/ecfr/cfr/title-33-Navigation-Navigable-Waters/chapter-I-Coast-Guard-Department-Homeland-Security/subchapter-O-Pollution/part-155-Oil-Hazardous-Material-Pollution-Prevention-Regulations-Vessels/subpart-D-Tank-Vessel-Response-Plans-Oil/section-155.1050.md

 (iv) Weather-related visibility.

 (b) The COTP may reclassify a specific body of water or location within the COTP zone.
 Any reclassifications will be identified in the applicable Area Contingency Plan.
-Reclassifications may be to -
+Reclassifications may be to—

 (1) A more stringent operating environment if the prevailing wave conditions exceed the significant wave height criteria during more than 35 percent of the year; or

 (2) A less stringent operating environment if the prevailing wave conditions do not exceed the significant wave height criteria for the less stringent operating environment during more than 35 percent of the year.

-(c) Response equipment must -
+(c) Response equipment must—

 (1) Meet or exceed the criteria listed in table 1 of appendix B of this part;